cucumber/polyglot-release/README.md

 ## Installation

-Firts, check that `/usr/local/bin` is writable on your machine:
+First, check that `/usr/local/bin` is writable on your machine:

     touch /usr/local/bin/polyglot-release